 }

-Q: How does CakePHP handle authentication and user login?
+How does CakePHP handle authentication and user login?
 Provide a code example.

-CakePHP has a built in authentication component (AuthComponent) that makes setting up a user registration and login system very straightforward.
-By setting up a users table with a username or email field and a password field, a programmer can quickly incorporate authentication into their application.
-CakePHP also handles password encryption, providing several different classes for encryption including B crypt and digest authentication.
-CakePHP also has some advanced methods for doing things such as logging users in automatically.
+CakePHP has a built-in authentication component (AuthComponent) that makes setting up a user registration and login system very straightforward.
+By setting up a users table with a username or email field and a password field, a programmer can quickly incorporate authentication into their application, speeding up the development process.
+CakePHP also handles password encryption, providing several classes for encryption, including bcrypt and digest authentication.
+CakePHP also has advanced methods for various other authentication functions, such as logging users in automatically.
+Here’s how you can easily take advantage of these capabilities in your code:

 Your database table might look something like this: